Want to Become a Volunteer?

 |1 night double occupancy (includes air conditioning and breakfast)||350 000 rupiah|

 If you prefer to stay on the beach at a cottage, this can be arranged.
-The Palm Beach hotel is approximately 30 minutes from the orphanage, and is usually available for around $55 US dollars per night.
+The Palm Beach hotel is approximately 30 minutes from the orphanage, and is usually available for around $55 US dollars per night just for the room only.
 Transportation to and from the orphanage can be arranged for a minimal cost.

 For tourists and ex-pats, there is also an Internet bar and hostel located on the beach called Lavalon.
 For more info, please see www.lavalontouristinfo.com

 If you are interested in volunteering at Roslin Orphanage, please contact Christine Soehardi.firstname.lastname@example.org and cc to email@example.com